 You’re thinking about selling your home.
 The market’s in good shape and you’ve done a lot of work to increase the value of your property.
 It’s go time!
 Except three years ago, a new family moved into the house next to yours, and you’re pretty sure they have never thrown out their garbage or done any upkeep.
 Their house has become an eyesore.

-You know that even one bad home in the neighborhood can negatively impact the value of everyone else’s home.
+You know that even one bad home in the neighborhood can hurt the value of everyone else’s home.
 But what can you do?
 Don’t worry, you’ve got options.
-Follow these steps to deal with your not so appealing neighbor.

 It’s always best to visit your neighbor in person to discuss options before you take any more forceful action.
 Stop by their house and let them know you’re getting ready to sell.
 Ask if they’d be willing to clean up what is causing your concern.
 For best results, make sure you’re friendly and genuinely helpful when you go to chat with them.

 In some circumstances, the issue may not be a lack of will; it may be a lack of funds or ability.
 The good news is, there are lots of community programs that exist specifically to help in-need residents with yard work, painting and general repairs.
 If you encounter a situation where your neighbor could use a hand, offer to help them find a good solution.
 Habitat for Humanity and local rotary clubs are a great place to start.

 On the other hand, if you’re dealing with a situation where your neighbors are simply unwilling to do the upkeep, ask for permission to clean the mess yourself or to pay for a service to take care of it.

 In the best case scenario, your neighbors will be receptive and willing to work with you.
 However, if your conversation doesn’t go so well, it’s time to move on to the next step.
 Before you do, we recommend taking photos of the property and documenting each step you’ve taken so you have a quick-reference paper trail.